alfio-event/alf.io/docs/deployment/OpenShift.md

 ## Postgres database alternative

 Instead of the containerized Postgres which the YAML (above) sets up on your OpenShift, you could also consider using an external managed Postgres as a Service, e.g. from https://www.elephantsql.com.
-(You'd probably want to test performance due to the higher latency between the Alf.io app and the DB in this approach.)
+(You'll want to deploy your ElephantSQL instance as close as possible to your OpenShift cluster in order to reduce latency.)